Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Methodology

 \section{Methodology}

-As is pointed out by \cite{Fox2016Spatially}, the usual approach to model the mainshocks (i.e., earthquakes that are not produced by other earthquakes, as the aftershocks), is to use an inhomogeneous Poisson Process in space and constant over time with intensity $\mu(x,y)$, and the rate of aftershocks is modeled using a triggering function $\nu$ depending on the magnitude ($M$) which decays according to the spatial and temporal distance between earthquakes.
+As is pointed out by \cite{Fox2016Spatially}, the usual approach to model the mainshocks (i.e., earthquakes that are not triggered by other earthquakes, unlike aftershocks), is to use an inhomogeneous Poisson Process in space and constant over time with intensity $\mu(x,y)$, and the rate of aftershocks is modeled using a triggering function $\nu$ depending on the magnitude ($M$) which decays according to the spatial and temporal distance between earthquakes.
 Then, the intensity function in the ETAS model is given by

-where $(x_i,y_i)$ are the coordinates of the epicenter and $t_i$ the time of occurrence of the event $i$, with $i=1,2,...,N$.
+where $(x_i,y_i)$ are the coordinates of the epicenter, $t_i$ the time of occurrence of the event $i$, with $i=1,2,...,N$, and $H_t$ denotes the history of earthquakes locations, times and magnitudes up to time $t$.
 Physically, $\mu(x,y)$ denotes the background seismicity, which refers to the earthquake rate that is unaffected by the occurrence of any other seismic event.
 The triggering function $\nu$ is described as the decay of an earthquake’s ability to generate aftershocks over time (i.e., it is based on the Omori Law \citep{utsu1995centenary}).
-Then, only earthquakes with magnitude exceeding an umbral $M_u$ are considered, based on the magnitude completeness provided by the Gutenberg-Richter Law\citep{gutenberg1949seismicity}.
+Then, only earthquakes with magnitude exceeding a $M_u$ threshold are considered, based on the magnitude completeness provided by the Gutenberg-Richter Law\citep{gutenberg1949seismicity}.
 Then, the log-likelihood of the model is given by